 RSV 101: What Every NICU Parent Needs to Know

-Is Your Baby or Young Child at Risk?
+Is Your Baby or Young Child at Risk for RSV?

 A preemie may appear healthy, yet still have injured lungs.
 Chronic Lung Disease (CLD) is the result of a baby’s lungs getting irritated or inflamed.
 Babies may need a machine called a ventilator to help them breathe.
 Pressure from a ventilator can sometimes irritate the fragile lungs of these babies, which can cause CLD.
 CLD may also develop in babies who have received high levels of oxygen for a long time or have had pneumonia.
 Because their lungs are not normal and may still be healing, babies with CLD are at increased risk for severe RSV disease.